 Law Firms in Brunei Darussalam:

-Please refer to the Brunei Judiciary Department website for the most updated Law Firms listing [PDF 406KB].
+Please refer to the Brunei Judiciary Department website for the most updated law firms listing [PDF 660KB].

-For legal advice on issues regarding the Syariah Penal Code (SPC), you may refer to this list of firms [PDF 191KB] qualified to practice syariah law.
+For legal advice on issues regarding the Sharia Penal Code (SPC), you may refer to this list of firms [PDF 191KB] qualified to practice sharia law.

 While in Brunei, U.S. citizens are subject to Brunei’s laws and regulations.
 Persons violating the law in Brunei, even unknowingly, may be fined, arrested, caned, and/or deported.
 If detained, a U.S. citizen will have to go through the Bruneian legal process for being charged, prosecuted, and possibly convicted and sentenced.
 It is important to keep in mind that the legal process is Brunei can differ significantly from the one in the United States and may not provide the same protections available in the United States.